 If you must go hiking, avoid brushing against bushes or thick plants.
 Walk where it is clear, along the center of trails.

 Protect skin from bites for hours by applying tick repellents containing DEET.
-Be sure to use according to instruction; on children, use with caution or check with your doctor.
+Use it according to instructions; use it cautiously or check with your doctor on children.

-Even when advised to avoid tick-prone areas so you can prevent tick bites, there is really no guarantee that you can one hundred percent do so.
-When you know you have possibly exposed yourself to ticks, make sure to check after coming indoors.
+Even when advised to avoid tick-prone areas to prevent tick bites, there is no guarantee that you can one hundred percent do so.
+When you know you have exposed yourself to ticks, check after coming indoors.

-Ticks may have attached onto your clothes and if so, wash them immediately and place in high heat.
-Exposing ticks to a certain heat degree kills them.
+Ticks may have attached to your clothes, and if so, wash them immediately and place them in high heat.
+Exposing ticks to hot temperatures kills them.

-It could also spell a big difference if you immediately shower to wash off ticks.
-If a tick has already found its way to your body crevices and has attached itself, this could be the best time to inspect areas such as the armpits, the ear area, around the waist, behind the knees, the belly button and through the hair.
+It could also spell a significant difference if you immediately shower to wash off ticks.
+If a tick has already found its way to your body crevices and has attached itself, this could be the best time to inspect areas such as the armpits, the ear area, around the waist, behind the knees, the belly button, and through the hair.

 Removing a Tick

-Should you find a tick attached on your skin, remove it immediately.
+Should you find a tick attached to your skin, remove it immediately.
 Observe tick removal directions.

 If fever or rash develops after a bite, see your doctor.

-It would be helpful if you can bag the tick that bit for clinical inspection, easier diagnosis and medication.
+It would be helpful if you could bag the tick that bit for clinical inspection, easier diagnosis, and medication.

-Reducing the chances of ticks infesting your home or surrounding is your first step to prevent tick bites.
+Reducing the chances of ticks infesting your home or surroundings is your first step to preventing tick bites.
 While you can’t completely control the presence of ticks outside your home, there are steps you can take to lessen the chances of an infestation at home and in its immediate surroundings.

 Regularly clean your yard and free it of tall grasses and bushes.
 Don’t let leaf litter stand for days.
-Place gravel or sand on areas by the swing or the children’s play area to create an obstruction for ticks.
+Place gravel or sand on areas by the swing or the children’s play area to obstruct ticks.

-Avoid storing unused equipment in shaded areas for longer periods that could create a haven for ticks.
+Avoid storing unused equipment in shaded areas for extended periods that could create a haven for ticks.

 Control tick presence with the use of home-grade anti-tick chemicals.
-You can also consult professional pest control specialists who can apply tick treatments thereby helping you and your loved ones prevent tick bites.
-But, remember that many seniors have respiratory issues that could be affected by chemical sprays.
+You can also consult professional pest control specialists who can apply tick treatments, helping you and your loved ones prevent tick bites.
+But remember that many seniors have respiratory issues that could be affected by chemical sprays.

 Use tick-control soaps or shampoos on your pets.
-Your dog or other pets that you have at home could be the most convenient vehicle for ticks to invade your domain and cause tick problems.
+Your dog or other pets at home could be the most convenient vehicle for ticks to invade your domain and cause tick problems.